SubhMSFT/CosmosDBPostmanGuide/README.md

 Representational State Transfer (REST) APIs are service endpoints that support sets of HTTP operations (methods), which provide create, retrieve, update, or delete access to the service's resources.
 The Azure Cosmos DB REST API provides programmatic access to Azure Cosmos DB resources to create, query, and delete databases, document collections, and documents.
 To perform operations on Azure Cosmos DB resources, you send HTTPS requests with a supported method: GET, POST, PUT, or DELETE to an endpoint that targets a resource collection or a specific resource.
 - Azure Cosmos DB: REST API Reference can be accessed [here](https://docs.microsoft.com/en-us/rest/api/cosmos-db/).

-In short, which key Cosmos DB resources can be managed via REST APIs?
+In short, which Azure Cosmos DB resources can be managed via REST APIs?
 - Databases
 - Collections
 - Documents